 Unlike the Sweden of modern times which is usually associated with neutrality, blond furniture, and incomprehensible art films about Thanatos playing chess, the Sweden of the early 1600s was a veritable butt-kicking highly militaristic expansionistic state consistent with its Viking ancestry.
 Although the Swedish navy at that time had been well-served with small but fast and deadly warships, the king, for reasons of prestige, ordered the construction of a fleet of huge lumbering war galleons bristling with two rows of guns as well as extremely high decks which would be useful when boarding other vessels.
 The first, largest, and most ornate of these galleons and the pride of the Swedish fleet was the Vasa.
 On the launch of its maiden voyage in 1628, the Vasa majestically sailed into the middle of the harbor of Stockholm and immediately capsized and sank.

 Unlike the Swedes, the Spanish, English, French, Dutch, and Portuguese had good luck building and sailing these ponderous types of vessels.
-In fact, in some instances, they got over 20,000 miles per galleon.
+In fact, in many instances, they got over 20,000 miles per galleon.

 Thanks to the Disney Pirates of the Caribbean film series, millions of people now know what the Vasa looks like.
 It was the model for the movies’ spectral pirate vessel The Flying Dutchman.